Enhancing the economic, social, cultural and environmental well-being of historic downtown business districts in Missouri.

 except for guidance on how a not-for-profit board should conduct business in an ethical and

 professional manner that observes all requirements for benevolent organizations as determined by the Internal Revenue Service code and the Missouri Sunshine Law.
 Policies that

-guide the local organization should be based upon the Four-Point Approach® and the Eight Principles of Main Street®.
+guide the local organization should be based upon the Four-Point Approach®.

 Q. If my company has services or products to offer the Missouri Main Street communities, can